 Shi Xiangying has a solid foundation with her undergraduate degree from the School of Economics at Peking University and a Master’s in Environmental Science from Yale University.
 During her doctoral studies at EfD China, Xiangying has shown a strong interest and deep understanding of various issues in the field of resource and environmental economics.
 The subject of her doctoral dissertation is “Coupled economic-ecological system of Snow leopard Conservation in Sanjiangyuan National Park, China”.
 She believes that appropriate policy instruments and incentives can lead to the sustainable coexistence of animals and humans.

-Shi Xiangying at the foot of snowy mountains in the Tibetan Plateau
+<Picture 1: Shi Xiangying at the foot of snowy mountains in Tibetan Plateau >

 Conducted field survey about snow leopards